virladee/book/about.md

 permalink: /about/
 ---

-You can find out more info about the [VirLaDEE website] [jekyllrb.com](https://www.sdu.dk/en/forskning/technologyentrepreneurshipandinnovation/researchprojects/virladee)
+You can find out more info about the [VirLaDEE website](https://www.sdu.dk/en/forskning/technologyentrepreneurshipandinnovation/researchprojects/virladee)